Library Services for Alumni & Community Members

 - Temporary Card

-- Kansas High School students and North Central Kansas Technical College (NCK Tech) students can register for a free temporary card (valid one year)
+- Kansas high school students and Fort Hays Tech | North Central students can register for a free temporary card (valid one year)

 However, open access databases and journals are freely available to anyone online.
-Browse the list of Free/Open Access Databases or use the library catalog to search for your topic and filter the results to show only "Open Access".
+Browse the list of Free/Open Access Databases or use the library catalog to search for your topic and filter the results to show only "Open Access."

 -

-Search the Forsyth Library Catalog.
+Search the FHSU Library Catalog.
 Begin by searching keywords for your research topic.
 From the results list, use the right sidebar to filter results under the “Location” heading to show only the locations with the prefix “Special Collections.”

 -